 The Iraqi National Congress (INC) served as the vehicle for U.S. support.
 The INC was formed when the two main Kurdish militias - the Kurdistan Democratic Party (KDP), headed by Masud Barzani, and the Patriotic Union of Kurdistan (PUK), headed by Jalal Talabani - participated in a June 1992 meeting in Vienna of dozens of opposition groups.
 In October 1992, the major Shiite groups came into the coalition when the INC met in Kurdish-controlled northern Iraq.
-Selected to chair the INC's Executive Committee was Ahmad Chalabi, a secular Shiite Muslim and U.S.-trained mathematician who had fled Iraq to Jordan in the late 1950s, before the Ba'th Party took power in Iraq (July 1968).
-He eventually chaired the Petra Bank there, but later ran afoul of Jordanian authorities on charges of financial malfeasance.
+Selected to chair the INC's Executive Committee was Ahmad Chalabi, a secular Shiite Muslim and U.S.-educated mathematician who had fled Iraq to Jordan in 1958, 10 years before the Ba'th Party took power in Iraq (July 1968).
+He eventually chaired the Petra Bank there, but later ran afoul of Jordanian authorities on charges of financial malfeasance and he left Jordan in 1989.
 Chalabi maintains that the Jordanian government was pressured by Iraq to turn against him.

 The INC initially appeared viable because it brought under one banner varying Iraqi ethnicities and diverse political ideologies, including nationalists, ex-military officers, and defectors from Iraq's ruling Ba'th Party.
 The Kurds provided the INC with a source of armed force and a presence on Iraqi territory.
-Its constituent groups nominally united around a platform that appeared to match U.S. values and interests, including human rights, democracy, pluralism, the preservation of Iraq's territorial integrity, and compliance with U.N.
+Its constituent groups nominally united around a platform that appeared to match U.S. values and interests, including human rights, democracy, pluralism, "federalism" (see below), the preservation of Iraq's territorial integrity, and compliance with U.N.
 Security Council resolutions on Iraq.4 However, many observers doubted its commitment to democracy, because most of its groups have an authoritarian internal structure, and because of inherent tensions among its varied ethnic groups and ideologies.

 The Kurds/KDP and PUK.
-The INC platform assured the Kurds substantial autonomy within a post-Saddam Iraq, although some fear the Kurds would seek outright independence.
+In committing to the concept of federalism, the INC platform assured the Kurds substantial autonomy within a post-Saddam Iraq, although some fear the Kurds would seek outright independence.
 Turkey, which has a sizable Kurdish population in the areas bordering northern Iraq, particularly fears that independence for Iraq's Kurds would likely touch off an effort to unify into a broader "Kurdistan."
 Iraq's Kurds have been fighting intermittently for autonomy since their region was incorporated into the newly formed Iraqi state after World War I. In 1961, the KDP, then led by founder Mullah Mustafa Barzani, Masud Barzani's father, began an insurgency that has continued until today, although interrupted by periods of autonomy negotiations with Baghdad.
 Masud Barzani's brother, Idris, was killed during the Iran-Iraq war.
 The PUK split off from the KDP in 1961; the PUK's members are generally more educated, urbane, and left-leaning than those of the KDP.
 Together, the PUK and KDP have about 35,000-50,000 fighters.
 A small Kurdish Islamic faction, the Islamic Movement of Iraqi Kurdistan (IMIK), is headed by Shaykh Ali Abd-al Aziz.
-Based in Halabja, Iraq, the IMIK has publicized the effects of Baghdad's March 1988 chemical attack on that city.
+Based in Halabja, Iraq, the IMIK has publicized the effects of Baghdad's March 1988 chemical attack on that city, and it allied with the PUK in 1998.

-3Sciolino, Elaine.
+3 Sciolino, Elaine.
 "Greater U.S. Effort Backed To Oust Iraqi."
 New York Times, June 2, 1992.

-4The Iraqi National Congress and the International Community.
+4 The Iraqi National Congress and the International Community.
 Document provided by INC representatives, February 1993.